Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 - He lent a golden sword to Perseus to slay Medusa.

-Hermes and Mercury were very mutable characters.
-The Mercurial god acts as a jack of all trades, an ambitious traveler, and charismatic talker.
+Hermes acted as a jack of all trades, an ambitious traveler, and a charismatic talker.
 These traits are often associated with the element of air.
 In many ways, Gemini represents the god Mercury.

 The Greatest Role: Traveling with Souls